 Program detractors tend to point to the spiritual aspect of the steps, equating the emphasis on a higher power with a cult-like focus on outside forces that supposedly direct behavior.
 Others feel that the emphasis on not being able to control the addiction removes direct responsibility for the person's actions.
 Certain medical experts have argued that the program replaces the participant's ordinary sense of self with a sense of self as defined in terms of a deviation.

 Despite the criticisms, the AA 12-step program is the way hundreds of thousands of alcoholics around the world choose to battle their addiction.
 Although quantitative evidence is scarce, the organization easily points to personal testimonials from people who feel the program has empowered them to change their lives.
 The most important precept of addiction recovery treatment is to find the program that works for the individual involved.
-Call our free referral service at 1-800-861-9454, or fill out a quick contact form online for advice about Alcoholics Anonymous chapters near you and help with the 12-step program.
+For more information about AA and to find a location near you, visit the website.